aurimasmb/carbonoffsets/Offset Retailers/Climate Footprint/climatefootprint.md

 Vintage is all 2011, 2012, issued in 2013.

 Weird.
-WTF.
 1 VCU was issued but never retired? http://www.vcsprojectdatabase.org/index-no-tabs.html#/vcu_details_report/81307

 Who would bother with that??
 Was this climate footprint just forgetting to retire someone's unit???